 It might seem too good to be true that consumers and the corporate world are spontaneously starting to hold the wolves of selfishness at bay by implementing the same kinds of social control that we take for granted at a village scale.
 If this did come to pass, then Norway would no longer be faced with difficult choices in how to invest its vast wealth in the global market, because the most ethical companies would also be the most profitable.
 But if this is happening at all, it is still in its initial stages.
 At present, it is still the case that some of the most profitable investments are of the cancerous variety.

-Therefore, Norway is faced with a difficult moral choice similar to that of most investors.
-It can remain in its shell and make the most profitable investments to maximize short-term returns for its shareholders (in this case, the Norwegian population) without regard to worldwide ethical concerns, or it can emerge from its shell, live up to its ideal standards in domestic as well as foreign policy, and join with other right-minded individuals, corporations, and nations to help create the social control system that can make ethical practices most profitable.
-The crucial point is that this is a win-win situation in the long term because, ultimately, we are all in the same boat, and what is good for the world, in a long-term sustainability perspective, will also be good for Norwegians.
+Therefore, Norway is still faced with a difficult moral choice similar to that of most investors.
+It can remain in its shell and make the most profitable investments to maximize short-term returns for its shareholders (in this case the Norwegian population) without regard to worldwide ethical concerns, or it can emerge from its shell, live up to its ideal standards in domestic as well as foreign policy, and join with other right-minded individuals, corporations, and nations to help create the social control system that can make ethical practices most profitable.
+The crucial point is that this is a win-win situation in the long term since ultimately we are all in the same boat, and what is good for the world, in a long-term sustainability perspective, will also be good for Norwegians.

 A New Narrative

 In this essay, we have sketched a surprisingly simple solution to the apparent conflict between self-interest and mutual benefits at all hierarchical levels.
 We are suggesting that the social dynamics that take place naturally and spontaneously in villages can be scaled up to prevent the ethical transgressions that routinely take place at a large scale.
 Why is such a simple solution not more widely known and discussed?
-Although we immediately realize this solution when it comes to cell-organism relationships or individuals within villages, we do not realize that the same principles also hold for companies or nations.
+While we immediately realize this when it comes to cell-organism relationships or individuals within villages, we do not realize that the same principles also hold for companies or nations.
 One reason is because of an alternative narrative that pretends that the only social responsibility of a company is to maximize its bottom line.
-Free markets will ensure that society benefits as a result.
+Free markets will insure that society benefits as a result.
 This narrative makes it seem reasonable to eliminate social controls – precisely the opposite of what needs to be done.
 Governments have been under the spell of this narrative for nearly 50 years despite a flimsy scientific foundation and ample evidence for its harmful effects.
 We can break the spell of the old narrative by noting something that will appear utterly obvious in retrospect: The unregulated pursuit of self-interest is cancerous at all scales.
 To create a global village, we must look to real villages.